myrmlbst/analysis-of-algorithms/README.md

 ## Topic Overview:

 ## 01
-> What are algorithms & why do we use them
+> What are Algorithms & Why Do We Use Them
 >
-> The growth rate function
+> The Growth Rate Function
 >
-> Calculating the time complexity of an algorithm
+> Calculating the Time Complexity of an Algorithm
 >
-> Calculating the time complexity of a loop
+> Calculating the Time Complexity of a Loop

 ## 02
 > The divide and conquer approach
 >
-> Master theorem for calculating the time complexity of D&C algorithm
+> Master Theorem for Calculating the Time Complexity of D&C Algorithm
 >
 > Binary Search Algorithm
 >
 > Merge Sort Algorithm
 >
-> Counting Inversion Algorithm
+> Counting Inversions
 >
 > Quick Sort Algorithm
 >